se-edu/learningresources/contents/zeromq/zeromq.md

 ### High Performance

 Unlike networking libraries, ZeroMQ performs well enough to "be the fabric for clustered products".
 To give you a rough idea of how lightweight ZeroMQ is, the C++ source code for the ZeroMQ core engine [libzmq](https://github.com/zeromq/libzmq/tree/master/src) is only 1.5 megabytes.
-Moreover, in the [benchmark](http://wiki.zeromq.org/area:results) for ZeroMQ, the latency is measured in microsecond and the throughput is measured in million messages per second.
+Moreover, in the [benchmark](http://wiki.zeromq.org/area:results) for ZeroMQ, the latency is measured in microseconds and the throughput is measured in million messages per second.
 Even CERN [approved](http://cds.cern.ch/record/1391410/files/CERN-ATS-2011-196.pdf?version=1) the performance of ZeroMQ in the setting of operating accelerators.

 ## Getting Started